myadarishireesha/myadarishireesha.github.io/about.markdown

 The goal of this project is to:

+* Understand the crime  pattern and most crime rate areas.

 * Educate the public about crime trends in San Francisco.

 * Help policymakers and law enforcement make data-informed decisions.